stdlib-js/stdlib/docs/contributing/FAQ.md

 <a name="markdown-heading-length"></a>

-## What should I do if linting on my commits fails because my headings exceed the maximum permissible length?
+## What should I do if linting on my commits fails because my headings or lintings exceed the maximum permissible length?

 Consider whether the heading can be shortened by renaming variables (e.g., changing `strideX` to `sx`).
 If shortening is not possible, disable the lint rule at the top level using: